 - Earn a certificate.
-The Association of Government Relations Professionals (AGRP) offers a lobbying certificate program that can greatly improve a new lobbyist's understanding of the lobbying process.
-The Professional Lobbying Certificate requires 11 sessions, and covers all aspects of the lobbying profession, including necessary background, methods of networking, knowledge of regulations and training in best practices.
-Some universities also offer certificate programs in lobbying.
+The Association of Government Relations Professionals (AGRP) offers an 11-session lobbying certificate program that can greatly improve a new lobbyist's understanding of the process.
+The AGRP's Professional Lobbying Certificate covers all aspects of the lobbying profession, including the necessary background, methods of networking, and regulatory knowledge.

 Step 2: Lobbying Internship

-Internships in lobbying may consist of paid or unpaid work for an agency or group requiring legislative representation.
-Interns can gain real-world experience, which is required by many employers, while learning how to actively advocate and influence politicians.
-Exposure to the government network of lobbyists and politicians provides students with opportunities to make professional contacts that could lead to a career in lobbying once the internship is completed.
+Lobbying internships may consist of paid or unpaid work for an agency or group requiring legislative representation.
+Interns can gain real-world experience, required by many employers, while learning how to actively advocate and influence politicians.
+Exposure to a government network of lobbyists and politicians provides students with opportunities to make professional contacts that could lead to a career in lobbying once an internship is completed.